AWS Serverless Architecture

 A restriction on the measure of code is found, which when deployed supports only a couple of programming dialects.
 Typical code blocks and monolithic, i.e. single-tiered software application architectures should also be avoided.
 Another limitation is that the developers should be highly restrained in the way they are utilizing serverless computing.

-What are the AWS building blocks for serverless applications?
+What are the AWS Serverless Architecture building blocks?

 AWS provides a set of fully managed services that you can use to build and run serverless applications.
 Serverless applications don’t require providing, maintaining, and operating servers for backend pieces such as compute, databases, storage, stream processing, message queuing,etc. You can also ignore application fault tolerance and availability as AWS takes care of this too.
 This allows you to focus on product innovation while enjoying faster time-to-market.

-AWS Lambda lets you process code without provisioning or managing servers.
+AWS Lambda is an integral part of AWS Serverless Architecture that lets you process code without provisioning or managing servers.
 You will be billed only for the compute time consumed, which means that there is no fee when your code is not running.
 All you need to do is upload your code and Lambda does the needful to run and scale your code with high availability.
 Lambda@Edge allows you to run Lambda functions at AWS Edge locations in response to Amazon CloudFront events.

 Amazon API Gateway helps build, publish, maintain secure APIs at any scale.
 It allows you to churn thousands of concurrent API calls, manages traffic, provisions for authorization and access control in addition to monitoring, and API version management.